tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 5.md

 It's important to clearly define what those `ids` are, since in order for NextJS to statically generate those pages, it will need to fetch the data for each one of them.

 NextJS provides the `getStaticPaths` function to allow us to define the list of `ids` of the pages we want to fetch data for at build time.
 In our case, we'll define the `ids` of the `movies` we want to show.
+Let's look at a more generic example first.

 ### getStaticPaths
 🏞️ getStaticPaths slider